solacese/swim-feed-handler/README.md

 SWIM Cloud Distribution Service (SCDS) and then re-publishes to a local Solace PS+ broker instance.
 The idea is that you may run multiple clients within your organization that consume data from the US SWIM feed.
-By running the SWIM Feed Handler, you can create one consumer (may require multiple instances depending on subscriptions) that consumes all data vs. each client making a connection to SCDS.
+By running the SWIM Feed Handler, you can create and manage a consumer (may require multiple instances depending on subscriptions) that consumes the data vs. each client making a connection to SCDS.
 This saves bandwidth on both SCDS' egress and your organization's ingress.
 By publishing to a local Solace PS+ instance you have more flexibility in your client data needs using built in Solace broker capabilities including protocol choices, enhanced filter capabilities and your choice of programming